Free November Unit Studies and Lessons

 National Cake Day (November 26th)

-National Cake Day is a fun excuse to bake a cake and celebrate the desserts that’s the centerpiece of so many special events—from birthday parties to weddings.
+National Cake Day is a fun excuse to bake a cake and celebrate the dessert that’s the centerpiece of so many special events—from birthday parties to weddings.

 Mark Twain’s Birthday (November 30th)